John G. West

-John G. West is a senior fellow at the Seattle-based Discovery Institute (DI), and associate director and vice president for public policy and legal affairs of its Center for Science and Culture (CSC), which serves as the main hub of the Intelligent design movement.
+John G. West is vice president and a senior fellow at the Seattle-based Discovery Institute (DI), and managing director of its Center for Science and Culture (CSC), which serves as the main hub of the intelligent design movement.

 Biography

-West received an undergraduate degree in communications (Editorial Journalism) from the University of Washington in 1986.
-From 1986 to 1989, he served as managing editor of Public Research, Syndicated, which distributed essays on public affairs to more than 700 daily and weekly newspapers.
-He received his Ph.D. in Government from The Claremont Graduate School (now Claremont Graduate University) in 1992, has taught political science and history courses at California State University, San Bernardino and Azusa Pacific University, and was an associate professor of political science at Seattle Pacific University (a private Christian university) where he chaired the Political Science and Geography department.
+West graduated from the University of Washington with a bachelor's degree in communication studies specializing in journalism in 1986.
+From 1986 to 1989, he was the managing editor of the organization "Public Research, Syndicated," which distributed essays on public affairs to more than 700 daily and weekly newspapers.
+He then earned his Ph.D. in government from Claremont Graduate University in 1992.

+West has taught political science and history courses at California State University, San Bernardino and Azusa Pacific University, and was an associate professor of political science at Seattle Pacific University (a private Christian university) where he chaired the Political Science and Geography department.

 West has been co-director of the CSC since its formation in 1996, out of discussions between himself and Stephen C. Meyer, which led to an invitation from DI president Bruce Chapman to create it as a unit within the DI.
 At the 1995 DI-sponsored 'Death of Materialism' conference out of which it was born, he delivered an address entitled 'The Death of Materialism and the Renewal of Culture', which was an early articulation of the Wedge Strategy (later leaked in 1998 as what became known as the Wedge Document, with an introduction identical to West's opening paragraphs).